LukeH32/MCA-2022/README.md

 ## WEEK 8

 This week, we started the process of extracting metadata from raw metadata, through the use of software Sonic Visualizer.
 We chose 3 audio tracks which related to our theme and these were downloaded.
-With the tracks, each one was run through Sonic Visualizer and a Spectogram and Waveform analysis of each track was generated.
+With the tracks, each one was run through Sonic Visualizer and a Spectrogram and Waveform analysis of each track was generated.
 The results of each track have been recorded below:

 ![Sultans of Swing Studio Version Spectogram](https://user-images.githubusercontent.com/115159184/207051359-e060c6e7-aea7-4e6a-bc31-6de12031b8b8.png)
-Sultans of Swing Studio Version Spectogram
+Sultans of Swing Studio Version Spectrogram
 ![Sultans of Swing Studio Version Waveform](https://user-images.githubusercontent.com/115159184/207051437-2493257e-95c7-4878-8890-4477070fb1fc.png)
 Sultans of Swing Studio Version Waveform

 ![Sultans of Swing Alchemy Live Spectogram](https://user-images.githubusercontent.com/115159184/207051744-5595b894-bcfe-47ee-ad91-aa2d8a2cacb6.png)
-Sultans of Swing Alchemy Live Spectogram
+Sultans of Swing Alchemy Live Spectrogram
 ![Sultans of Swing Alchemy Live Waveform](https://user-images.githubusercontent.com/115159184/207051789-b077826d-cfd4-440e-af2a-e7b5b9a36ea9.png)
 Sultans of Swing Alchemy Live Waveform

 ![Dire Straits Romeo and Juliet Spectogram](https://user-images.githubusercontent.com/115159184/207051873-bf974c42-ad2a-4309-8e47-5f2bcfbaca3e.png)
-Dire Straits Romeo and Juliet Spectogram
+Dire Straits Romeo and Juliet Spectrogram
 ![Dire Straits Romeo and Juliet Waveform](https://user-images.githubusercontent.com/115159184/207051957-3ef22afe-2df6-4e68-a803-3cdacf8585d0.png)
 Dire Straits Romeo and Juliet Waveform